dimagi/commcare-cloud/hosting_docs/source/operations/2-deploys.rst

 Prerequisites
 -------------

 Ensure that you have a working version of ``commcare-cloud`` which is configured to act on your monolith or fleet of servers.
-You can find more information on setting up ``commcare-cloud`` in the `installing ``commcare-cloud`` <../setup/installation.md>`_ documentation.
+You can find more information on setting up ``commcare-cloud`` in :ref:`reference/1-commcare-cloud/index:CommCare Cloud Reference`.

-If you don't yet have a server with CommCare HQ, you can try `setting up a monolith <../setup/new_environment.md>`_.
+If you have followed :ref:`installation/quick-monolith-install:` ``commcare-cloud`` will be installed on the CommCareHQ server itself.

 All commands listed here will be run from your control machine which has ``commcare-cloud`` installed.